• Skip to main content

 Notes

-• Store in an airtight container for up to 7 days at room temperature or for up to 6 months in the freezer.
+• Storage: Store in an airtight container for up to 5 days or freeze for up to 3 months.

 Nutrition